 (6) An operator who has provided material for a validation must satisfy the Minister that each person who undertook the validation had the necessary competence, ability and access to data, in respect of each matter being validated, to arrive at an independent opinion on the matter.

-[Regulation 49 amended in Gazette 30 Dec 2011 p.
+[Regulation 49 amended: Gazette 30 Dec 2011 p.
 5549-50.]

 Part 5 — Accidents and dangerous occurrences at or near facilities